smileyface/LGS-Stock-Checker/README.md

     ```

 2.  **Run the script:**
+    To deploy, pass the branch name as the first argument and an optional log level (`DEBUG`, `INFO`, `WARNING`, `ERROR`) as the second argument.
-    To deploy a specific branch, pass its name as an argument.
-If no branch is specified, it defaults to `master` for a release deployment.
+    - If no branch is specified, it defaults to `master`.
+    - If no log level is specified, it defaults to `INFO`.
     ```bash
-    # Deploy the 'master' branch (runs tests)
+    # Deploy the 'master' branch (runs tests) with default INFO logging
     ./deploy.sh master

-    # Deploy a feature branch (skips tests)
+    # Deploy a feature branch (skips tests) with DEBUG logging
-    ./deploy.sh my-feature-branch
+    ./deploy.sh my-feature-branch DEBUG

+    # Deploy master with DEBUG logging
+    ./deploy.sh master DEBUG
     ```